Huotes/CommitMaker/README.md

 If you rearrange the letters in 'Chuck Norris', they also spell 'Crush Rock In'.
 The words 'with his fists' are understood.

 Crime does not pay - unless you are an undertaker following Walker, Texas Ranger, on a routine patrol.

+When Chuck Norris does division, there are no remainders.